MatthiasHarzer/BingWallpaperSetter/README.md

 ## Planned and upcoming features
  - View and use older wallpapers
  - Android widget to update the wallpaper to the one of the day before
+ - Newtork setting, to only update ony WiFi